MaterializeThoughts/fi7note-privacy/index.md

 Because Fi7Note is primarily local-first and does not require a general Fi7Note account for core use, some rights may need to be exercised directly on your device where the relevant data is stored only locally.

-You can withdraw analytics consent in the app’s Profile settings.
+You can withdraw optional Firebase / Google Analytics consent in the app’s Profile settings.
+This setting does not disable the minimal aggregate counters described in Section 5.5.

 For privacy-related requests, contact: materialize.thoughts@gmail.com